 It receives little rainfall, only about 10 inches annually, so its climate is regarded as arid.
 There is no public bus service to this southern part of Maui.
 However, Ma ‘alaea Harbor Village is not far away and public transport is available there.

 Kihei has almost 6 miles of beaches.
 It is little wonder that it was very popular with Hawaiian royalty in days gone by.
 The sands are an obvious attraction but if you make Kihei your base, you will also have a choice of other activities.
-They include surfing, kayaking, and snorkelling.
+They include surfing, kayaking, and snorkeling.

 Kalama Beach Park is 36 acres fronting the beach with pleasant lawns and shade from palm trees.
-It has recreation facilities, notably courts for basketball, volleyball, and tennis, baseball fields, and a roller skating rink.
+It has recreation facilities, notable courts for basketball, volleyball, and tennis, baseball fields, and a roller skating rink.
 It is a great place for a family picnic with a playground for youngsters.

 Kihei is popular with hikers and bikers who regularly meet there before setting out for the day.
 The National Wildlife Conservation District provides a chance to see Hawaiian stilts.
 The Aquatic Center is also popular, hosting a number of swimming events.